ckenst/testing-guides/data/zipcodes.md

 # Zipcodes

-> What are the interesting input tests for zipcodes?
+> What are interesting input tests for zipcodes?

 ## Interesting US Zipcodes

 - 00501
   - Lowest ZIP
   - Holtsville, NY
   - Also detects fields that might truncate leading zeros
 - 99950